AsokaKrsna/CyberMasteryGuide/CONTRIBUTING.md

 ## 📋 Formatting Guidelines

+### Adding New Notes

+1. Each note must be directly linked to a topic from the main learning tracks
+2. Place your note file in the corresponding section's directory
+3. Keep all note directories or files inside the MasteryGuide/notes directory only
+4. Add a reference to your note in the topic's main file

 ### Notes Structure

 The note structure can vary but we recommend you to follow the below structure.